Using the Device Preset Manager

 Selecting a Device

 - Choose a Brand from the first dropdown.
+You can type in the Search brands field inside the dropdown to quickly narrow the list.

 - Choose a Model from the second dropdown.